AN INTEGRATED NETWORK OF SOUTHERN ENGLISH PATHS

 (aka The Great Chalkway)

-Icknield Way Ivinghoe Beacon Nr Thetford Link Link 101
+Icknield Way Ivinghoe Beacon Nr Thetford Link 101

 PINK 3.
-South Downs Way Winchester* Eastbourne Link Link 100
+South Downs Way Winchester* Eastbourne Link 100

 BLACK 4.
-Mendip Way Weston Super Mare Frome* Link Link 49
+Mendip Way Weston Super Mare Frome* Link 49

 PURPLE 5.
-Cotswold Way Bath* Chipping Campden Link Link 95
+Cotswold Way Bath* Chipping Campden Link 95

 YELLOW